Pull down to refresh stories

 Where the sources line up

 Google Gemini Blog is strong enough to treat the story as verified, but the useful part still lies in the context and practical impact.
 Previously, developers had to carefully orchestrate when to use built-in tools (like Google Search) versus when to rely on a custom function declaration.
-The main references behind this piece include Google Gemini Blog.
+Google Gemini Blog form the main source layer behind the core facts in this piece.

 The details worth keeping